zmenciso/Build20/README.md

 value by using the `-m` or `--modfile` switch and supplying a **modifications file**.
 Each modification is of the form `FIELD MODIFICATION`, where `FIELD` is the name of the field and `MODIFICATION` is an integer value.
 This file must be line-delimited, and lines starting with `#` are treated as comments.
+Make sure the `FIELD` exactly matches the Pathbuilder JSON output.
 For example, this file might look like:

 ```
 # Clumsy -1